wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 {% include l18n.html %}
 {% include _toc.html %}

+This is a deep-dive into getting started using Prometheus in enterprise production.

 ## How it works

 From the <a target="_blank" href="https://7451111251303.gumroad.com/l/wzcnen">PowerPoint file animations used to create</a> this <a target="_blank" href="https://www.youtube.com/watch?v=5GYe_-qqP30&t=15m14s">VIDEO</a> and diagram:<br />
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1705122755/prometheus-flow-1739x838_ugraxn.png"><img alt="prometheus-flow-240113-1739x838.png" width="1739" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1705122755/prometheus-flow-1739x838_ugraxn.png"></a>

-1. The main component of Prometheus is a <strong>run service</strong> (written in <a target="_blank" href="https://wilsonmar.github.io/golang/">Golang</a>).
+1. The core component of Prometheus is a <strong>server service</strong>. (written in <a target="_blank" href="https://wilsonmar.github.io/golang/">Golang</a>), so there are no additional VM installs like with Java, Python, etc.

+1. Installers for Prometheus have been created in <a href="#Homebrew">Homebrew for macOS</a>, Ubuntu, and Windows.
+Commands to invoke them, along with sample configuration files are in a sample project GitHub repo.

+1. Prometheus is configured by editing the <tt>prometheus.yaml</tt> file.
+One comes with the installer, but you should have a customized file in each app github repo.
+Start the server.

-1. The service sends HTTPS GET requests to <strong>scrape</strong> (pull) metrics from <strong>target hosts</strong> defined in its <tt>targets.json</tt> file.
+1. The Prometheus server sends HTTPS GET requests to <strong>scrape</strong> (pull) metrics from <strong>target hosts</strong> defined in its <tt>targets.json</tt> file.
 In addition to statically-defined targets,

 1. Targets can be discovered by <strong>Service Discovery</strong> such as DNS, <a target="_blank" href="https://kubernetes.io/docs/concepts/services-networking/service/">Kubernetes Services</a>, or HashiCorp Consul services.
 The frequency of scraping and other settings are defined in the <tt>prometheus.yml</tt> file.

 1. Each target interacts with Prometheus through a <a href="#Exporters">job exporter</a> service installed on each host.
 There is a <a href="#WMI+Exporter">WMI exporter on Windows</a> and another type of exporter on Linux.
 1. This can be done via an intermediary <strong>push gateway</strong> for short-lived jobs.

 1. Exporters reference <strong>custom metric providers</strong> which expose specific metrics.

-1. Unlike the legacy "statsd" daemon which is concerned only with system-level metrics such as CPU, Memory, etc., the tool Prometheus (at <a target="_blank" href="https://prometheus.io/">https://prometheus.io</a>) gathers metrics from targets at the cluster, node, and microservice API levels.
+1. Unlike the legacy <tt>statsd</tt> daemon which is concerned only with system-level metrics such as CPU, Memory, etc., the tool Prometheus (at <a target="_blank" href="https://prometheus.io/">https://prometheus.io</a>) gathers metrics from targets at the cluster, node, and microservice API levels.

    <a target="_blank" href="https://app.pluralsight.com/ilx/video-courses/46bf9d2d-2947-4e0e-94cc-131715532a21/3e05432b-7c61-4eb1-83b1-7cef861beb0b/a90d6e30-c9f1-43ee-9778-5d5824a34690">NOTE</a>: A single Prometheus server can handle up to 1,000 scrape targets, at 100,000+ samples per second.
 But for larger deployments, multiple Prometheus servers can be deployed in a federated architecture, with a root Prometheus server scraping data from the child servers.